 Thankfully, there are dozens of parking garages, so you can nearly always find one that fits your needs.

 Good Bronx parking can be difficult to find, especially when there are so many people squeezed into such a small space.
-If you find that you absolutely must take your car from Manhattan or one of the other boroughs into the Bronx (versus just leaving your car at another garage and then taking the subway in), then it’s often advised that you book a garage spot in advance, versus looking for a street spot, which, while cheap, can be very difficult to find.
+Do you absolutely need to take your car from Manhattan or one of the other boroughs into the Bronx?
+Are you unable to just leave your car at a Manhattan garage and then take the subway?
+If yes, it’s best that you book a garage spot in advance, versus looking for a street spot.
+While cheap, they can be very difficult to find.
 Try the 1855 East Tremont Avenue parking garage, where the rates start at $5 per hour.

 Staten Island Parking

-If you’re visiting Staten Island from New York City, chances are you live there, know someone there or are taking an extended stay.
+If you’re visiting Staten Island from New York City, chances are you live there, know someone there, or are taking an extended stay.
 Otherwise, it just makes more sense to leave your car in Manhattan or Brooklyn and take the ferry over to Staten Island.
-However, if you must bring your car with you to Staten Island, rest assured that parking is probably easier here than in any of the other New York City boroughs.
+However, if you must bring your car with you to Staten Island, don’t worry.
+Parking is probably easier here than in any of the other New York City boroughs.
 You can find free parking at just about every business and you can find affordable parking at garages and lots around the area.